Christine De Luca

-Christine De Luca (born 4 April 1947) is a Scottish poet and writer from Shetland, who writes in both English and Shetland dialect.
-Her poetry has been translated into many languages.
-She was appointed Edinburgh's Makar, or poet laureate from 2014 to 2017.
-De Luca is a global advocate for the Shetland dialect and literature of the Northern Isles of Scotland.
+Christine De Luca (born April 8, 1947) is a Scottish poet and writer from Shetland, who writes in both English and Shetland dialect.
+From 2014 to 2017, she was Edinburgh Makar (Poet Laureate for the City of Edinburgh).
+Several of her collections have won awards or have been short-listed for awards.
+She is widely translated and has been involved in numerous translation activities.
+She is also an active collaborator with musicians and visual artists; and has been one of the Shore Poets for over 30 years, a group of poets who organise monthly poetry/music events in Edinburgh.

 Early life and education

 De Luca was born Christine Pearson in Walls, Shetland.
 Her father, Sandy Pearson, was the headmaster of Happyhansel Junior Secondary School in Shetland.
 De Luca moved to Edinburgh in her late teens to study at University of Edinburgh.
-After graduation, she taught high school for several years and later obtained a Masters in Educational Research in 1980.
+After graduation, she taught high school for several years and later obtained a master's degree in Educational Research in 1980.

 Writing career

 De Luca's first three poetry collections were published by the Shetland Library.
 Her first collection, Voes and Sounds was published in 1994 and her second work, Wast Wi Da Valkyries, was published in 1997.
 Both collections won the Shetland Literary Prize.
 A third collection, 'Plain Song', was published in Shetland and Edinburgh in 2002.

 In 2004, De Luca's pamphlet, Drops in Time's Ocean, was published by Hansel Co-operative Press.
 It is based on eight generations of De Luca's family's history.
 Her poetry collection, Parallel Worlds (Luath Press) was published in 2005.
 A bi-lingual volume of Du Luca's poetry was published in 2007 by éditions fédérop; Parallel Worlds (Mondes Parallèles), Poems Translated from English and Shetlandic, include De Luca's first four volumes of poetry and recent work, and was translated by Jean-Paul Blot and De Luca.
+Mondes Parallèles, published was awarded the Poetry Prize at the Salon International du Livre Insulaire in Brittany in 2007.

 In 2007, the collection won the poetry prize at the 9th Salon International du Livre Insulaire in Ouessant.

 De Luca's sixth poetry collection, North End of Eden was published by Luath Press in 2010.
 In 2011, De Luca's novel, And Then Forever, was published by the Shetland Times.
 Her pamphlet, Dat Trickster Sun, (Mariscat Press 2014), was short-listed for the Michael Marks Awards for Poetry Pamphlets award in 2014.
 This was translated into Italian by Francesca Romana Paci in 2015 (Questo sole furfante) and published by Trauben, Torino.

 De Luca was appointed Edinburgh's Makar (poet laureate) in 2014.
 She served as poet laureate from 2014 to 2017.
 Her poems have been chosen four times (2006, 2010, 2013 and 2015), by the Scottish Poetry Library for its annual 20 Best Scottish Poems list.

 De Luca's work has been translated into several languages, including French, Italian, Swedish, Norwegian, Danish, Icelandic, Finnish, Estonian, Latvian, Polish, and Welsh.